five-over-four/color_steganographer/README.md

     -s N, --skipping N    Skip all but every Nth pixel in the encoding process.
     -d, --decode          Read a message from the image file.
     -a, --analyze         Gives storage constraints for the image.
+    -c, --check           Tries to automatically find an encoded message and its settings.

 ## Method of steganography used
 Each pixel in the image contains three colours, red, green, and blue.
 Their values range from 0 to 255 (2^8 values, 8 bits).
 By adjusting